Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Config.md

 The data itself is expected to be stored in a shared disk, that will be mounted into the DBMS container as `/data/`.
 The examples scripts above (like `initdata-tpch-SF1.sql` for example) refer to `/data/tpch/SF1/` for example.

+## DBMS

+Database systems are described in the `docker` section.
+Please see [DBMS section](https://bexhoma.readthedocs.io/en/latest/DBMS.html) for more informations.